I have graduated from UCSD and am now a bioinformatics technician in the Palumbi Lab at Hopkins Marine Station of Stanford University.

-I am a 4th-year undergraduate at UCSD studying marine biology and computer science.
-My research focuses on the phylogeny, biodiversity, and morphology of marine invertebrates, particularly annelids and echinoderms.
-Beyond my work in this lab I am interested in the biochemistry of bioluminescence in marine invertebrates and develop programs for analyzing biological data using high performance computing systems (e.g. SDSC CIPRES).
+My research broadly explored the phylogeny and biodiversity of marine invertebrates, particularly annelids and echinoderms.
+Beyond my work in this lab I studied the biochemistry of marine invertebrate bioluminescence and developed programs for analyzing biological data using high performance computing systems (e.g. SDSC CIPRES).

 Actinal surface of a Xyloplax specimen from Juan de Fuca Ridge.